KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-GPIO-Notifications by Tom-Hirschberger](https://github.com/Tom-Hirschberger/MMM-GPIO-Notifications)

+1. Recommendation: Replace eslintrc by new flat config.
-1. The branch name is 'master'.
+2. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-gpsd by brentpabst](https://github.com/brentpabst/MMM-gpsd)